Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

-For BH-BH mergers we explore a range of mass functions that are designed to be consistent with the theoretical expectation that the efficiency of BH production by stellar evolution declines at $m\gs50\,\rm M_\odot$ due to the pair instability, and the broad features of the population detected to date by LIGO, namely a steeply declining BH mass function and possible structure (i.e.\ peaks) in the mass function \citepalias{GWTC3}.
+For BH-BH mergers we explore a range of mass functions that are consistent with the theoretical expectation that the efficiency of BH production by stellar evolution declines at $m\gs50\,\rm M_\odot$ due to the pair instability, and the broad features of the GW population detected to date, namely a steeply declining BH mass function and possible structure (i.e.\ peaks) in the mass function \citepalias{GWTC3}.
 Our \emph{Baseline} BH mass function is an unbroken power law, implemented as $\gamma_1=-3.3$, $\gamma_2\rightarrow-\infty$, $\mbr=50\,\rm M_\odot$, and with $5<m<500\,\rm M_\odot$.
 This model effectively mandates that detections of BH-BH mergers consistent with component masses $m>\mbr=50\,\rm M_\odot$ are gravitationally lensed -- a physically plausible model that is based on well understood physics.
 However, $\gamma_2\rightarrow-\infty$ may be rather extreme, and so our \emph{Tapered} model differs from \emph{Baseline} by a less aggressive reduction in efficiency of BH production via $\gamma_2=-6$, and is qualitatively able to match the detection of a few very massive BH-BH mergers without mandating that they are lensed.
 Our \emph{Steep} model is intermediate between \emph{Baseline} and \emph{Tapered}, with $\gamma_2=-16$, which has been tuned to give a comparable number of apparently very massive BH-BH mergers from both lensing and massive BH formation channels.
 Finally, our \emph{Perturbed} model differs from our \emph{Steep} model by adding a normally distributed perturbation that is centred at $m_0=33\,\rm M_\odot$, with width $\sigmam=2\,\rm M_\odot$, and a fraction of the BHs described by the mass function that inhabit this perturbation of $\phip=0.03$.

-As a consistency check on the models that we introduce in this Section, we show in Figure~\ref{fig:mchirpdist} that all of the BH models are able to reproduce the broad features of the source-frame chirp mass distribution of BH-BH mergers from LIGO's third run.
-We use the population of detected BH-BH mergers for this purpose, and not NS-NS merger detections, because of the small numbers of the latter that have been detected to date by LIGO.
+As a consistency check, we show in Figure~\ref{fig:mchirpdist} that all of the BH models are able to reproduce the broad features of the source-frame chirp mass distribution of BH-BH mergers from LIGO and Virgo's third run.
+We use the population of detected BH-BH mergers for this purpose, and not NS-NS merger detections, because of the small numbers of the latter detected to date.